compose-spec/compose-spec/spec.md

 ### attachable

-If `attachable` is set to `true`, then standalone containers MUST be able attach to this network, in addition to services.
+If `attachable` is set to `true`, then standalone containers SHOULD be able attach to this network, in addition to services.
-If a standalone container attaches to network, it can communicate with services and standalone containers that are also attached to the network.
+If a standalone container attaches to the network, it can communicate with services and other standalone containers that are also attached to the network.

 ```yml